Nespresso Vs Espresso | (How These Machines differs?)

 How does the Nespresso Machine work?

-As stated earlier the unique selling point of Nespresso is convenience and user-friendliness.
-It is true that this machine cannot prepare the best Espresso drinks, but the fact that it can prepare espresso in under a minute by simply pushing a button is what makes it so popular.
+While it is true that this machine cannot produce the best quality espresso drinks, its ability to brew shots in under a minute with the simple press of a button is what makes it so popular.

-Nespresso has two different line machines i-e the original line and the vertuo line.
+Nespresso offers two different line machines i.e. the Original line and the Vertuo line.
 Based on the working principle there are some differences among these lines.

 Original Line